haade-administrator/haade.fr/_posts/en/2021-08-12-test-and-install-thermostat-zigbee-moes-bht-002.md

 Then follows the installation in place of the Atlantic room thermostat.
 As stated above nothing very complicated.

-{% picture logo posts/{{ page.guid}}/pngegg.png --img width="250" height="250" --alt electrical hazard logo %}

-**You will have to work in the vicinity of a voltage of 220V which is dangerous if you come into contact with an electrical conductor.
-Be careful with your handling, if in doubt cut off the power supply.**
+{%- include alert.html type="warning" text="You will have to work in the vicinity of a voltage of 220V which is dangerous if you come into contact with an electrical conductor.
+Be careful with your handling, if in doubt cut off the power supply." %}

 What a pity that the connection work by dupont wires, a contact system is more pro